junzhengca/analyze-domain/README.md

 ## Notes

-You probably want to run this tool on some sort of cloud infrastructure.
+You probably want to run this tool on some sort of cloud infrastructure if you know your target is large.
 It takes a long time, and residential internet is generally not as stable.